Super

 and

-detail on the character sprites will not soon be forgotten.
-A lot of the "rough
+detail on will not soon be forgotten.

 visual overhaul of HD Remix didn't translate without imperfections.
 The fact